valtimo-platform/valtimo-documentation/release-notes/major12/12.3.0/valtimo-backend-libraries.md

   A Form flow SpEL expressions now accepts updating the submission data.
   See [this page](/using-valtimo/form-flow/create-form-flow-definition.md#expressions) for more information.

+* **Added filtering for zaakinformatieobjecttypes**

+  Zaakinformatieobjectypes (document types) are now filtered on three properties:
+  * concept
+    * Only types that are not in concept will be returned
+  * beginGeldigheid
+    * Only types with a beginGeldigheid in the past are returned
+  * eindeGeldigheid
+    * Only types with an empty or future eindeGeldigheid are returned

 ## Bugfixes

 The following bugs were fixed: